 In the future, we anticipate continuing the development of additional Use Cases under information availability as well as other IG principles.

 OUTCOME.
 We established methodology (a systematic approach) for continuing collaboration between HIM professionals and standards developers via specifying (a) business requirements for information governance principles, (b) HIM practice checklist based on the analysis of the business requirements and HIM practices documented in the literature; and (c) Use Cases and functional requirements to support HIM practices in HIT products.
-This methodology is described in details in the correspondent section below.
+This methodology is described in detail in the correspondent section below.
 Six specific deliverables listed in the Introduction section above are also described in details in the White Paper.

 Intended Audience